Keep kids learning with daily schedules and activities. Go to Wide Open School

-The main FluidMath app is most useful as a supplement to classroom instruction as it's up to teachers what appears on it.
-There are some example worksheets that show how to use the app, but mostly it's dependent on teachers to create materials for students to work with or show the entire class.Continue reading Show less
+The main FluidMath app is most useful as a supplement to classroom instruction, since what appears on it is up to teachers.
+There are some example worksheets that show how to use the app, but mostly it's dependent on teachers to create materials for students to work with or for showing the entire class.Continue reading Show less

 FluidMath is a tool for teachers and students whose main purpose is to create, solve, and graph math problems through handwriting recognition.
 The program is available on the web, as well as on tablets and interactive whiteboards.
 In addition to the main app where students can manipulate equations and graphs, there are "game" apps for students to independently practice addition, subtraction, and multiplication facts.

-A teacher dashboard allows educators to create classrooms and have students join with a specific pin.
-They can then track their progress, give badges, and create certificates.
+A teacher dashboard allows educators to create classrooms and have students join with a specific PIN.
+Teachers can then track progress, give badges, and create certificates.
 But these are only available for the games, which aren't the main focus of the app and seem to be more of an add-on to FluidMath itself.

 Sadly, the first thing you notice with FluidMath is the outdated website.
 While the main FluidMath app seems to have a more updated look, the "games" and other parts have a much older feel to them.
-Additionally, the navigation items on various pages are different and getting around the site, and between the apps, can be a bit confusing; some links take you to what appears to be the corporate Fluidity Software website (and sometimes not the correct link).
+Additionally, the navigation items on various pages are different, and getting around the site and between the apps can be confusing; some links take you to what appears to be the corporate Fluidity Software website (and sometimes not the correct link).

 The games that are included, while still rough in their implementation, could be good practice for younger students of basic facts such as addition, subtraction, and multiplication.
 But students would require really good motor skills and/or a tablet with a pen in order to get the handwriting recognition to work properly.
 The games can be a bit glitchy and may not recognize what the student is typing (leading to a wrong answer and frustration).